-Since 2006, Dr. Denise Bike has conducted individual therapy with adults and assessment with children, adolescents, and adults in a variety of settings.
+Since 2005, Dr. Denise Bike has conducted individual therapy with adults and assessment with children, adolescents, and adults in a variety of settings.
 Sheppard and Enoch Pratt Hospital, Boone Hospital’s CBT Program, the Counseling Centers at Mizzou and Ball State, and the Assessment and Consultation Clinic.
 Most recently, Dr. Bike conducted educational testing in the D.C.
-Charter Schools and the Chesapeake ADHD Center where she also offered therapy to adults with ADHD.
-She now practices at Baltimore Minds.
+Charter Schools and the Chesapeake ADHD Center.
+There she also offered therapy to adults with ADHD.
+She now practices full-time at Baltimore Minds.

 From 2013-2015, Dr. Bike was a full-time faculty member at Loyola University Maryland.
-She taught graduate-level evaluation and assessment, counseling skills, and diversity courses.
-She also taught Child Development and Human Development at Notre Dame Maryland.
-She currently teaches Wellness Management and Diversity courses online for the University of Missouri.
+She taught graduate-level assessment classes, as well as counseling skills and diversity courses.
+Dr. Bike also taught Child Development and Human Development at Notre Dame Maryland.
+Now she teaches Wellness and Diversity online for the University of Missouri.

-Dr. Bike serves as co-chair on the Maryland Psychological Association‘s Membership Committee.
-Her scholarly works have been published in The Journal of Clinical Psychology, Psychotherapy, The APA Handbook, and The SAGE Handbook of Multicultural Counseling.
+Dr. Denise Bike has been a member of the American Psychological Association since 2005.
+She is co-chair of the Maryland Psychological Association‘s Membership Committee.
+Her scholarly works appear in The Journal of Clinical Psychology, Psychotherapy, The APA Handbook, and The SAGE Handbook of Multicultural Counseling, among others.